-Don’t be daunted by the amount of functions/modes that are available, we normally only ever use 4 or 5 of them.
+Don’t be daunted by the amount of functions/modes that are available, we normally only ever use 4 or 5 of them when testing an FPV drone.
 Here I will explain how to use these basic modes.

 How to Test Continuity

-The first thing you should do when finish building their drone, is to “check the drone with a multimeter”, this basically means “continuity check”.
+The first thing you should do when finish building your drone, is to “check the drone with a multimeter”, this basically means “continuity check”.

 Continuity mode checks for short circuit between two points, and if there is a short circuit, the multimeter will beep.